Maurice Fitzmaurice: Early life and apprenticeship

-Fitzmaurice was born in Tralee, County Kerry, Ireland in 1861.
-He received an education at The Royal School, Armagh prior to studying civil engineering at Trinity College, Dublin from 1878.
-He graduated in 1882 and was articled (a form of apprenticeship) to Benjamin Baker where his first project was the construction of the south pier and railway approaches to the Forth Railway Bridge.
+Fitzmaurice was born in Tralee, County Kerry, in the south-west of Ireland in 1861.
+He received an education at The Royal School, Armagh, in Ulster, prior to studying civil engineering at Trinity College, Dublin, from 1878.
+He graduated in 1882 and was articled (a form of apprenticeship) to Sir Benjamin Baker, where his first project was the construction of the south pier and railway approaches to the Forth Railway Bridge.
 This work finished in 1888 and he spent the next three years working on the aborted construction of the Chignecto Ship Railway in Canada.

 London County Council

 Fitzmaurice left Baker in 1892 and joined London County Council as a resident engineer where his first project was the Blackwall Tunnel; he worked with David Hay and the two authored a paper on the project published by the Institution of Civil Engineers in 1897.
 Watt Medals and Telford Premiums were awarded to David Hay, M. Inst.
 C.E., and Maurice Fitzmaurice, B.E., M. Inst.
 C.E., for their joint Paper on " The Blackwall Tunnel."

 He was then appointed chief resident engineer in 1898 by the Egyptian government for the construction of the Old Aswan Dam.
 In recognition of his work he was made a member of the Ottoman Order of Medjidie (second class) in December 1901, during a visit by the Khedive to the building site; and also appointed a Companion of the Order of St Michael and St George (CMG) on 12 December 1902.
 In 1901 he became the Chief Engineer to the London County Council and amongst his works for them was the Rotherhithe Tunnel, Vauxhall Bridge and the Woolwich foot tunnel.
 Upon his retirement from the Council in 1912 he received a knighthood.